jethar/reveal-slides/README.md

 ```

 This would create the static html version in `_site` folder which you can then host using gh-pages or otherwise.

+**Additional Steps:**

+* Add elements to generated html as needed, like the Google Tags etc.

 ## Resources